coastalwhite/simpleserial-c-template/README.md

 will create the output files for that specified platform.
 By default it is set to the `CWLITEARM`.

+> Note: It is expected that both the toolchain for compiling is properly
+> installed.
+For the ARM products this consists of the `arm-none-eabi-gcc`
+> toolchain and the ARM standard library.

 To run the _Python 3_ capturing code, we first need the newest version of the ChipWhisperer python library.
 Then we can run `python3 capture_trace.py` in the root directory.